usernein/cloudstorage-manager/README.md

-# react-mini-app
+# cloudstorage-manager

-react-mini-app is a simple Telegram Mini App built with ReactJS + TypeScript + Vite and uses the RippleUI library + TailwindCSS for UI components.
-It's intended to be used as a template for creating new Telegram Mini Apps using ReactJS and TailwindCSS.
+Created with ReactJS, TailwindCSS, RippleUI and Telegram WebApp API, this project aims to provide a simple and intuitive way to read and set data into the new Telegram CloudStorage.

 ## Setup